Ranks Based on Strong Amalgamation Fraisse Classes: -Ranks

 \section{$\KK$-Ranks}

-Now that we have the notion of ``coding'' a class into a type, we want to count the number of ``independent copies'' of a single algebrically trivial \fraisse class that we can code into a partial type.
-Until Subsection \ref{Subsect_LOR}, let $T$ be a complete $L$-theory with monster model $\Mon$ and let $\KK$ be an algebraically trivial \fraisse class in a finite relational language $L_0$ with \fraisse limit $\Gamma$.
+In this section, instead of looking at which theories admit a $\KK$-configuration (into any type) for some \algtriv \fraisse class $\KK$, we want to pay close attention to a fixed partial type in the target.
+We aim to count the number of ``independent copies'' of a single class $\KK$ that we can code into a partial type.
+Let $T$ be a complete $L$-theory with monster model $\Mon$ and let $\KK$ be \analgtriv \fraisse class in a finite relational language $L_0$.